 Dubai, United Arab Emirates

 There's a swathe of Japanese and other Asian cuisine around Mt Gravatt, Underwood and Sunnybank.
-Definitely less formal - very casual! about 8 years ago
+Definitely less formal - very casual! over 8 years ago